Photo by EQRoy / Shutterstock

 This card doesn’t have a ton of perks, but it can still help you accumulate miles for flights pretty quickly.
 You can earn 10,000 AAdvantage bonus miles (enough for some deeply discounted round-trip domestic economy award tickets these days) plus a $50 statement credit after spending $500 within the first three months of account opening.
 Here’s what else it can do.

 Delta and Amex recently revamped this card to appeal to less-frequent fliers.
 It currently offers 10,000 miles after spending $500 in the first three months of account opening (terms apply).

 Sign up and earn 10,000 bonus points after spending $1,000 in the first 90 days.
 That’s worth around $130–$140 when redeemed for flights on JetBlue (the value may vary slightly).

 Keep socking away points for stays once you start to travel again with this low-key hotel card.
 You can currently earn up to 130,000 bonus Hilton Honors points.
-Earn 80,000 after spending $1,000 within the first three months, then earn an additional 50,000 bonus points after spending $5,000 total on purchases in the first six months (terms apply).
+You earn 80,000 after spending $1,000 within the first three months.
+Plus, earn another 50,000 after making $5,000 total in purchases in the first six months.
+Terms apply.

 You can earn 60,000 bonus points after spending $2,000 in the first three months of account opening.
 Those points can come in handy, because IHG includes brands like Intercontinental and Kimpton, among others.